Quick Links: Catalog and digital assets ֎ Donations ֎ Employment Opportunities ֎ Subscribe ֎ Supporters

 Announcements

-The New Mexico Acequia Association is accepting applications to its Youth Leadership Program, for ages 14~19, that will take place May to August, 2025.
+The New Mexico Acequia Association is accepting applications through March 31st to its Youth Leadership Program, for ages 14~19, that will take place May to August, 2025.
 Click here for more details and to apply.

 Protect yourself from scams!
 Click for guidelines from the Social Security Administration.

-The University of New Mexico Department of Community and Regional Planning is researching the history and importance of rural community grocery stores/general stores in Northern New Mexico, and how we can protect and restore them as places that support our health, culture, and economic development.
+UNM Community and Regional Planning is researching the history and importance of rural community grocery/general stores in Northern New Mexico, and how we can protect and restore them as places that support our health, culture, and economic development.
 They hope to connect with families who have owned or operated local stores (historically or currently), or anyone who would like to share a story, photo or other input about the importance of these places.
 Click here for more details.

 ¡Clases de cocina GRATIS para el manejo de la diabetes!
 24 de Febrero y 3, 10, 17 de Marzo.
 Haga clic aquí para obtener más información.
 (FREE cooking classes to manage diabetes, presented in Spanish.)